FIWARE/tutorials.NGSI-v2/docs/index.md

 ```

 > **Important** In recent versions, `docker-compose` is already included as part of of the main `docker` client, Please
-> ensure that you are using Docker version 20.10 or higher and Docker Compose 1.29 or higher and upgrade if necessary.
+> ensure that you are using Docker version 24.0.4 or higher and Docker Compose 2.29.1 or higher and upgrade if necessary.
 > If you are unable to upgrade and stuck using an older version you can still run the tutorials by adding a `legacy`
 > parameter at the end the `./services` script commands e.g. `services start legacy`

-If using a linux distro with an outdated docker-compose, the files can be installed directly as shown:
+If using a Linux distro with an outdated docker-compose, the files can be installed directly as shown:

 ```bash
 sudo curl -L "https://github.com/docker/compose/releases/download/1.24.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose